gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 ##### User level

 User-level configuration includes all the dotfiles that usually live under `$HOME/.config` as well as user-level services managed via `systemctl`.
 This is the perfect fit for Home Manager (HM).
-So here's how I set the required Haskell configuration for XMonad, along with other options, declared under `~/.config/nixpkgs/programs/xmonad/default.nix`.
+For reference, this is how the files are organized.

+{% highlight bash %}
+.
+├── config.nix
+├── home.nix
+├── overlays
+├── programs
+│   ├── alacritty
+│   ├── browsers
+│   ├── fish
+│   ├── git
+│   ├── neovim
+│   ├── rofi
+│   └── xmonad
+├── services
+│   ├── dunst
+│   ├── gpg-agent
+│   ├── networkmanager
+│   ├── picom
+│   ├── polybar
+│   ├── screenlocker
+│   └── udiskie
+└── unstable.nix
+{% endhighlight %}

+Every folder has a `default.nix` we import in `home.nix`.
+So, for example, the configuration for XMonad lives under `programs/xmonad/default.nix`, and so on.
+Its definition is shown below.

 {% highlight nix %}
 {